 Producing glass objects using 3D printing is not easy.
 Only a few groups of researchers around the world have attempted to produce glass using additive methods.
 Some have made objects by printing molten glass, but the disadvantage is that this requires extremely high temperatures and heat-resistant equipment.
 Others have used powdered ceramic particles that can be printed at room temperature and then sintered later to create glass; however, objects produced in this way are not very complex.

 Researchers from ETH Zurich have now used a new technique to produce complex glass objects with 3D printing.
 The method is based on stereolithography, one of the first 3D printing techniques developed during the 1980s.
-David Moore, Lorenzo Barbera, and Kunal Masania in the Complex Materials group led by ETH processor André Studart have developed a special resin that contains a plastic, and organic molecules to which glass precursors are bonded.
+David Moore, Lorenzo Barbera, and Kunal Masania in the Complex Materials group led by ETH professor André Studart have developed a special resin that contains plastic, and organic molecules to which glass precursors are bonded.
 The researchers reported their results in the latest issue of the journal Natural Materials.

 Light used to “grow” objects

 The resin can be processed using commercially available Digital Light Processing technology.
 This involves irradiating the resin with UV light patterns.
-Wherever the light strikes the resin, it hardens because the light sensitive components of the polymer resin cross link at the exposed points.
+Wherever the light strikes the resin, it hardens because the light-sensitive components of the polymer resin cross link at the exposed points.
 The plastic monomers combine to form a labyrinth-like structure, creating the polymer.
 The ceramic-bearing molecules fill the interstices of this labyrinth.

 An object can thus be built up layer by layer.
 The researchers can change various parameters in each layer, including pore size: weak light intensity results in large pores; intense illumination produces small pores.
 “We discovered that by accident, but we can use this to directly influence the pore size of the printed object,” says Masania.